-MARKET UPDATE FOR THE WEEK ENDING MAY 14TH, 2021
+MARKET UPDATE FOR THE WEEK ENDING JULY 23RD, 2021

 Bosley Real Estate Ltd. is a full-service boutique brokerage operating in Toronto, Muskoka, Niagara-on-the-Lake, Port Hope and Cambridge, Ontario since 1928.
 We have three centrally located offices in Toronto and over 250 sales representatives selling and leasing homes and condominiums in all the vibrant communities we work in.
 Our brand is well recognized internationally thanks to our unique affiliation with Leading Real Estate Companies of the World.
-Our sales teams meet weekly to discuss market conditions, trending topics, and anecdotes that more accurately reflect the true temperature of the real estate market..
+Our sales teams meet weekly to discuss market conditions, trending topics, and anecdotes that more accurately reflect the true temperature of the real estate market.

 HERE ARE THE TOP FIVE TRENDING STORIES OF THE WEEK:

 “Few people working in Canada’s real estate industry shed a tear when Evan Siddall stepped down as head of Canada Mortgage and Housing Corp. in April after seven years spent lecturing them about, among other things, their greediness.”

 “The two-bedroom waterfront Port Carling property had been the summer escape for a Courtice, Ont., couple for decades.
 They purchased the property in 1965.
 During their years at the cottage, they were fondly remembered as avid sailors who would bring their nieces and nephews up to the area to enjoy Muskoka.”